watthem/portfolio/gridsome-matthewhendricks-net/content/posts/linked-in.md

 ## Why I’m not on LinkedIn

 I was a daily LinkedIn users for a number of years.
-Despite the postive connections and interactions it brought me, in December 2020, I took a hard look at my ROI over time.
+Despite the postive connections and interactions, I had to take a break.

+In December 2020, I took a hard look at my ROI over time.
 And it hit me - all that time - LinkedIn had provided me $0 in successful opportunities.

 Maybe I didn’t use it correctly, or perhaps I didn’t have time.
 But I know I walked away from LinkedIn feeling bad about myself ([you know the type of content](https://www.buzzfeednews.com/article/ryanmac/why-are-these-posts-taking-over-your-linkedin-feed-because)).
 And the jobs that used to reach me on that platform [made me feel even worse](https://techcrunch.com/2018/09/10/linkedin-sucks/).